Technological projects portfolio

 ADVANTAGES

-The Boar Taint Sensor (BTS) Project aims to develop a system for detecting the molecules responsible for boar taint (androstenone and skatole), that can be included in the slaughter lines and will automatically and quickly provide reliable and reproducible results.
+The Boar Taint Sensor (BTSD) Project aims to develop a system for detecting the molecules responsible for boar taint (androstenone and skatole), that can be included in the slaughter lines and will automatically and quickly provide reliable and reproducible results.
 The accuracy of the system depends on selective and specific quantification of molecules by optical methods.

 APPLICATIONS

-The BTS Project will make it possible to develop a prototype for laboratory measurement that can be industrialised and deployed by an identified industrial partner.
+The BTSD Project will make it possible to develop a prototype for laboratory measurement that can be industrialised and deployed by an identified industrial partner.
 In the European Union, this concerns an annual production of 250 million pigs, in 1600 slaughterhouses.